sonyxkis/Export_SAPQueryBuilder/README.md

 - Execute the script: > python main.py
 - This will create an Excel file SAPBOQueryResult.xlsx in the same folder.
 - To modify the SAP query, open the script Export_SAPQueryBuilder.py with an editor and edit the variable sqlst with your select statement.

+Hint

+- This tool should also handle the Query Builder for SAP BO 3.
+The main difference between BO3 and BO4 is in the naming of the HTML tag elements.
+If you are using BO 3, please feel free to modify the configuration variables to suit your needs.